Noncommutative Solitons and Quasideterminants: Brief Review of Quasideterminants

 \section{Brief Review of Quasideterminants}

-In this section, we make a brief introduction of quasi-determinants introduced by Gelfand and Retakh in 1992 \cite{GeRe} and present a few properties of them which play important roles in section 4.
-A good survey is e.g. \cite{GGRW} and relation between quasi-determinants and noncommutative symmetric functions is summarized in e.g. \cite{GKLLRT}.
+In this section, we make a brief introduction of quasideterminants introduced by Gelfand and Retakh in 1991 \cite{GeRe} and present a few properties of them which play important roles in section 4.
+A good survey is e.g. \cite{GGRW} and relation between quasideterminants and noncommutative symmetric functions is summarized in e.g. \cite{GKLLRT}.
 (See also, \cite{KrLe, Suzuki})

-Quasi-determinants are not just a noncommutative generalization of usual commutative determinants but rather related to inverse matrices.
+Quasideterminants are not just a noncommutative generalization of usual commutative determinants but rather related to inverse matrices.

 Let $A=(a_{ij})$ be a $n\times n$ matrix and $B=(b_{ij})$ be the inverse matrix of $A$.
 Here all matrix elements are supposed to belong to a (noncommutative) ring with an associative product.
 This general noncommutative situation includes the Moyal or noncommutative deformation which we discuss in the main sections.